THREE WAYS TO GET THE BEST BANG FOR YOUR BENEFITS BUCK

 2. Share information among programs.
 Most employers manage their health benefits in separate silos — Medical insurance in one place, Disability in another, and Workers Compensation in a third.
 Be sure to distribute every incident of medically related absence throughout the company.
 The more effectively you integrate your data among all your benefits programs, the better.

 We'd be happy to help you evaluate the cost-effectiveness of your benefits program.
-Just give us a call.
+For implementation support and program design ideas, see Transforming Employer-Sponsored Health Benefits.
+If you want personal assistance, talk to an agent.

 Need insurance for You, Your Family or Your Business?